syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ### Platform Mismatch

-If the application is registered with another platform's license key, the following error message will pop up when launching the application.
+If the application is registered with a different platform's license key, the following error message will pop up when launching the application.

 **Error Message:** The included Syncfusion<sup style="font-size:70%">&reg;</sup> license is invalid (Platform mismatch).
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/licensing-errors#platform-mismatch) for more information.